MarsicoFL/fbnet/README.md

 <img src="logo.png" align="right" width="120">

 # fbnet
 fbnet is an open source software package written in R statistical languaje.
-It relies on a Bayesian Networks framework [Darwiche A.., 2009](https://doi.org/10.1017/CBO9780511811357).
+It relies on a Bayesian Networks framework ([Darwiche A.., 2009](https://doi.org/10.1017/CBO9780511811357)).
 It is particularly well suited to efficiently perform large-size queries against databases of missing individuals.

 It could interact with the main functionallities of other packages for pedigree analysis.
 In particular, fbnet can interpret the pedigree formats from 'Familias' software.
 In addition 'pedtools' format, a software for creating and manipulating pedigrees and markers, is supported.